Ernest Name Meaning: Origin and Significance

 • Ernestine: A feminine version of Ernest, which means “serious, resolute”.

-See also Sebastian Name Meaning: Discover the Origins and Symbolism Behind the Name
+See also Jasmine Name Meaning: Discover the Origin and Symbolism Behind the Name

 German Variations